ClickHouse/clickhouse-docs/docs/en/integrations/data-visualization/tableau-online-and-clickhouse.md

 the only way is to use Tableau Desktop to set the connection up, and then export it to Tableau Online.
 This process is, however, pretty straightforward.

 Run Tableau Desktop on a Windows or Mac machine, and select "Connect" -> "To a Server" -> "MySQL".
+Likely, it will be required to install the MySQL driver on your machine first.
+You can do that by following the setup guide that is displayed [here](https://www.tableau.com/support/drivers) if you select MySQL from the Data Source drop-down.
+If you have an M1 Mac, check [this troubleshooting thread](https://community.tableau.com/s/question/0D58b0000Ar6OhvCQE/unable-to-install-mysql-driver-for-m1-mac) for a driver installation workaround.

 <img src={require('./images/tableau_desktop_01.png').default} class="image" alt="Create a new data source" style={{width: '75%', 'background-color': 'transparent'}}/>
 <br/>